Who We Are

 - We have been refining SOS Children’s Villages’ proven and alternative model of care for over 20 years, within a BC context

-- Our long term vision is to expand our Village model to every town in British Columbia
+- Our long term vision is to expand our Village model to more towns in British Columbia